In order to locate case law, it's crucial to understand the structure of the U.S. court system.

 All cases begin in the trial courts.
 If the trial court decision is appealed, the case will move to an intermediate appellate court.
 If appealed again, the case moves to the final appellate court, which is often, but not always, known as the Supreme Court.

 In the U.S. court system, only intermediate appellate court and Supreme Court cases are published.
 Most trial court decisions are not published.

-Use the tabs on the side to locate case law.
-The Find Case Law tab is divided into case law resources for State courts, U.S. Circuit & District courts, and the U.S. Supreme Court.
-The Find Secondary Sources tab will provide you with secondary law/legal materials--journal articles and law reviews.
+Use the tabs on the left to locate case law.
+The Find Case Law tab is divided into case law resources for State courts, Pennsylvania courts, U.S. Circuit & District courts, and the U.S. Supreme Court.
+The Find Secondary Law Sources tab will provide you with secondary law/legal materials--journal articles and law reviews.
 Search Strategies will provide information on how to best search case law resources.

 Image source: Wikimedia Commons.
 CC-BY-SA-3.0